IMvampireXD/Realistic-Animals-Addon/README.md

 <h2>This addon is still in work</h2>
 <p>
-If someone wants to help, or has any issues with the addon, please contact me on Discord <b>@finnafinest_</b>
+If someone wants to help with this project, or has any issues with the addon, please contact me on Discord <b>@finnafinest_</b>
 </p>

 <h1>To-do list.
 We'll make:</h1>